Our Team

 Ex officio

-Schlesinger joined the USJF from The Wall Street Journal, where he worked for more than 30 years as a reporter and editor in Washington, D.C., Tokyo, and Detroit.
+Mr. Schlesinger joined the United States-Japan Foundation from The Wall Street Journal, where he worked for more than 30 years as a reporter and editor in Washington, D.C., Tokyo, and Detroit.

-Schlesinger was a member of the Journal team winning the 2003 Pulitzer Prize for explanatory reporting on the dot-com bubble and crash.
+Mr. Schlesinger was a member of the Journal team that won the 2003 Pulitzer Prize for explanatory reporting on the dot-com bubble and crash.
 In 2014, he was given Stanford’s Shorenstein Journalism Award, presented annually to a reporter helping global audiences understand the complexities of the Asia-Pacific region.

 Kazuyo-Sejima

-Some of Sejima's most iconic works with SANAA include the New Museum in New York City, the Rolex Learning Center in Switzerland, and the Louvre-Lens in France.
+Some of Ms. Sejima's most iconic works with SANAA include the New Museum in New York City, the Rolex Learning Center in Switzerland, and the Louvre-Lens in France.
 In Japan, her work includes Kanazawa’s 21st Century Museum of Contemporary Art and New Kagawa Prefectural Sports Arena.
-Recent achievements include being named a jury of the Pritzker Architecture Prize and receiving the Praemium Imperiale award in 2022, reflecting her sustained impact on the global architectural landscape.
-In 2024, she was selected as a Person of Cultural Merit awarded to those who have made outstanding cultural contributions to the advancement and development of Japanese culture.
+Her recent achievements include being named a jury member of the Pritzker Architecture Prize and receiving the Praemium Imperiale award in 2022, reflecting her sustained impact on the global architectural landscape.
+In 2024, she was selected for the Person of Cultural Merit award for those who have made outstanding cultural contributions to the advancement and development of Japanese culture.

 Tanoue-Donna